chainstacklabs/compare-dashboard-functions/readme.md

    # Team Settings → Environment Variables
    Link to all three projects
    ```

+   It is recommended to have separate environment variables for production and preview for at least `ENDPOINTS`, `SOLANA_PRIVATE_KEY` and `SKIP_AUTH`.
+You can create two environment variables with the same name, but linked to different environments.

 ### Blob Storage Setup
 1. Create a Vercel Blob store